MCMC sampling colourings and independent sets of G(n,d/n) near the uniqueness threshold: Remaining Proofs

 \subsection{Proof of Lemma \ref{lemma:RvsRBreaks}}

-Assume a process that checks which vertices in $L=v_1,\ldots,v_{|L|}$ are left breaks.
-The process starts from $v_1$, then $v_2, v_3$ and so on.
-Since we are interested in left breaks, we don't have to examine the influence from paths getting to each $v_j$ from its neighbour $v_{j+1}$.
+Assume a process where we check which of the vertices in $L=w_1,\ldots,w_{\ell}$ are left breaks, starting from $w_1$, then $w_2$ and so on.
+Since we are interested in left breaks, so as to check $w_{j€™}$ we don't have to examine the influence of paths getting to this vertex from its neighbor $w_{j€™+1}$.

-Assume that the process is to check $v_i\in L$.
-Let $v_j\in L$, with $j<i$, be the last left break point we have found so far.
-If we haven't found any break point yet, we use the convention that $j=0$.
-It suffices to show that $\prod_{r=j+1}^iU(v_r)$ is bigger or equal to the influence on $v_i$ from paths that reach the vertex either from $v_{i-1}$ or from the neighbours of $v_i$ outside $L$, i.e. the vertices in $N_i$.
-We use induction on the difference $i-j$.
+Assume that the process is to check $w_i\in L$.
+Let $w_j$, with $j<i$ be the last left break the process has encountered.
+If it hasn't found any left break yet, we set $j=0$.
+For the lemma, it suffices to show that $\prod_{r=j+1}^iU(w_r)$ is an upper bound on the influence on $w_i$ from paths that reach the vertex either from $w_{i-1}$ of from the neighbours of $w_i$ outside $L$, i.e. the vertices in $N_i$.
+We show this by using induction on the difference $i-j$.

+The basis of induction is the case where $i-j=1$.
+First we consider the case where $j>0$.
+Then we consider the case where $j=0$.